 Rushing your flossing can actually end up doing more harm than good.
 When people rush to get their flossing done, they can use too much pressure and cause damage to their gums, or miss important spots entirely.
 If you find yourself rushing when you floss, it’s important to remember that you don’t have time to floss improperly.
 Doing so can lead to periodontal disease and even tooth decay over time.
 Work slowly, but effectively and make sure flossing is a comfortable experience.

 So there you have it.
 Now you’ll be able to take these tips with you the next time you floss for a cleaner, healthier smile.
-If you have any questions about your oral health, or need to schedule an appointment with your periodontist, contact our periodontist office in Orlando, FL today and we will be happy to assist you.
+If you have any questions about your oral health, or need to schedule an appointment with your periodontist, contact our periodontist office in Alexandria, VA today and we will be happy to assist you.